anlowee/vguardbft/README.md

 ## Introduction

+Supply chains move products/services from origin to consumer through sourcing, manufacturing, packaging, transportation, and distribution.
+The tracking of goods and services is critical to identify bottlenecks and inefficiencies, ensure timely delivery, maintain customer satisfaction, improve security, and comply with regulations.
+By monitoring the movement of products or services, companies can optimize their operations, mitigate potential risks such as theft or fraud, and gain valuable insights into their supply chain.

 We propose a solution for tracking goods and services in supply chain system by using V-Guard, which is designed for V2X network and can fit well for supply chain since trucks are main transportation power of the system.

 ## Features